HaizenTrist/Recursive-Backtracking-Algorithm/README.md

+# Solving Any Sudoku Board in 1 second

 Created a program to automatically solve any valid Sudoku board using Python in under 1 second.

 Removed all possibility of incorrect solutions by allowing the program to go back and try a different answer upon detecting a mistake using the Backtracking method.